 The information identified as confidential by FPL in Schedule A4 is intended to be and is treated by FPL as private in that the disclosure of the information could cause harm to FPL's business operations and has not been disclosed.
 See Fla.
 Stat. § 366.093(3).
 See also F.A.C. § 25-22.006(4)(c) & (d).
 The information relates to FPL's competitive interests and disclosure would impair FPL's competitive business.
 See Fla.
 Stat. § 366.093(3)(e).
 Additionally, the information concerns bids or other contractual data the disclosure of which would impair FPL's efforts to contract for goods or services on favorable terms.
 See Fla.
 Stat. § 366.093(3)(d).
-Information on FPL's fuel costs on a per plant or unit basis is available only to FPL's senior management, personnel involved in the fuel transactions and personnel involved in the use and preparation of the A Schedules.
 FPL has strictly limited access to this confidential material and has instituted strict controls to insure that the information remains private.
 Affidavit of Rene Silva ¶12.

 The information identified as confidential in Schedule A4 consists of fuel cost data for each plant or unit operated by FPL.
 The publication of this information at the level of the plant or unit is harmful to FPL's competitive interest because it gives FPL's competitors the advantage of determining and predicting FPL's generating efficiencies and marginal costs with extreme precision.
-This extreme precision allows potential competitors an unfair advantage in pricing their own service and in making decisions as Additionally, this whether to target FPL's customers. to information permits suppliers of energy to predict the point at which it is more economical for FPL to purchase rather than generate power and therefore price closer to FPL's break even point, thereby reducing the benefit of purchasing rather than generating power.
-Affidavit of Rene Silva II 14,15.
+This extreme precision allows potential competitors an unfair advantage in pricing their own service and in making decisions as to whether to target FPL's customers.
+Additionally, this information permits suppliers of energy to predict the point at which it is more economical for FPL to purchase rather than generate power and therefore price closer to FPL's break even point, thereby reducing the benefit of purchasing rather than generating power.
+Affidavit of Rene Silva ¶¶ 14,15.

-Schedule A4 September 1995, Page 1, Lines 1-28, Page 2, Lines 1-25, Page 3, Lines 1-16, Column (1) As Burned Fuel Cost.
+Schedule A4 October 1995, Page 1, Lines 1-28, Page 2, Lines 1-25, Page 3, Lines 1-6 and 11-16, Column (1) As Burned Fuel Cost.